Goncalves2525/real-estate-management-system/docs/sprintC/us010/02.analysis/Readme.md

-# US 010 - To create a Task
+# US 010 - Place an order to purchase the property

 ## 2. Analysis